kgemmler/PeopleAnalytics/PredictingAttrition.md

     ## YearsSinceLastPromotion         1.170268e-03
     ## YearsWithCurrManager            2.263264e-03

-In the next step these significant model parameters are chosen for a refined logistic regression model (Version C).
+In the next step these significant model parameters are chosen for a refined logisstic regression model (Version C).
 Note that MonthlyIncome is chosen as an additional feature for the refined model since it is one of the few features containing a continuous variable.

 Model C: Refined logistic regression model using statistically significant model parameters
 -------------------------------------------------------------------------------------------